biosustain/snakemake_UmetaFlow/workflow/rules/README.md

 ### `7) fbmn_integration:`

 Once the FBMN or IIMN job is completed, the user can download the cytoscape data in a zipped format.
 The downloaded folder includes MS2 library search matches under the directory “DB_result”.
-The user can transfer the tab-separated file with all GNPS library annotations under the directory “resources” of UmetaFlow.
+The user can transfer the tab-separated file with all GNPS library annotations under the directory `resources/` of UmetaFlow.
 This will allow for additional metabolite annotation, through the rule annotate.
 The FBMN folder also contains a graphml file for visualization.
-The user can transfer the file under the “results/GNPSexport” directory and choose to integrate the SIRIUS and CSI:FingerID predictions to the network to facilitate visual inspection.
+The user can transfer the file under the `results/GNPSexport/` directory and choose to integrate the SIRIUS and CSI:FingerID predictions to the network to facilitate visual inspection.
 Both annotations are established through a unique scan number that is generated at the MS2 clustering level.

+### `8) MS2Query:`

+To run MS2Query, the user needs to download all model files manually from https://zenodo.org/record/7753249#.ZBmO_sLMJPY for positive mode and https://zenodo.org/record/7753267#.ZBmPYsLMJPY for negative mode and add them under the `resources/ms2query` directory.

+Model files for positive mode: ms2ds_model_GNPS_15_12_2021.hdf5 ms2query_random_forest_model.onnx spec2vec_model_GNPS_15_12_2021.model
+spec2vec_model_GNPS_15_12_2021.model.syn1neg.npy
+spec2vec_model_GNPS_15_12_2021.model.wv.vectors.npy

+Model files for negative mode: neg_GNPS_15_12_2021_ms2ds_model.hdf5 neg_GNPS_15_12_2021_ms2query_random_forest_model.onnx neg_mode_spec2vec_model_GNPS_15_12_2021.model
+neg_mode_spec2vec_model_GNPS_15_12_2021.model.syn1neg.npy
+neg_mode_spec2vec_model_GNPS_15_12_2021.model.wv.vectors.npy